CheckoutFinland/psp-api/docs/README.md

 }
 ```

 _**Note:** The callback given to `mount()` is called on a successful payment, and is called with the merchants (your) Checkout success redirect url.
 You can customize the actions after a successful payment.
-The example callback above will redirect the user to the success url after 1.5 seconds, to give time for the Apple Pay modal animation to finish._
+The example callback above will redirect the user to the success url after 1.5 seconds, to give time for the Apple Pay modal success-animation to finish._

 ## Token payments